 Because of many things, Mission Viejo is a great place for families with children to consider.
 First of all, many other families with children live here, making Mission Viejo a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mission Viejo has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mission Viejo’s overall crime rate is lower than average for the country.

-The education level of Mission Viejo ranks among the highest in the nation.
-Of the 25-and-older adult population in Mission Viejo, 45.96% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Mission Viejo is one of the most well-educated cities in the nation.
+45.96% of adults in Mission Viejo have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Mission Viejo in 2010 was $41,945, which is wealthy relative to California and the nation.
 This equates to an annual income of $167,780 for a family of four.